Sagnac/Zernike.jl/README.md

 There are 2 options you can vary using keyword arguments.
 All 3 main functions support:

-* `finesse::Int`: `{1 ≤ finesse ≤ 100}`: multiplicative factor determining the size of the plotted matrix; the total number of elements is capped at 1 million which should avoid aliasing up to ~317 radially and ~499 azimuthally.
+* `finesse::Int`: `{1 ≤ finesse ≤ 100}`: multiplicative factor determining the size of the plotted matrix; the total number of elements is capped at 2^20 (~ 1 million) which should avoid aliasing up to ~317 radially and ~499 azimuthally.

 Default: `100` (for `Z`, proportionally scaled according to the number of polynomials for the wavefront errors).